 When it comes to the menu, you’ll find selections that are Norwegian-inspired for breakfast, including a “Norwegian Smorgasbord.”
 Both lunch and dinner begin with a “Taste of Norway” that includes seafood, cheese, and meats, followed by entrees and desserts that also have a Norwegian flare.
 All meals are all-you-care-to-enjoy.

 Breakfast is priced at $53 per adult and $34 per child, and lunch and dinner cost $63 per adult and $41 per child.

-Note: Princess Storybook Dining at Akershus Royal Banquet Hall remains closed in EPCOT in 2022, due to COVID-19.
+Note: Princess Storybook Dining at Akershus Royal Banquet Hall has been closed in EPCOT in 2022.
 Disney has not yet announced a reopening date.